serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

-For consistency, change type of Gender property in PersonForm.cs and PersonColumns.cs from Int32 to Gender.
+For consistency, change type of Gender property in PersonForm.cs and PersonColumns.cs from int to Gender.

 ### Rebuilding and auto transformation